 However, there is another kind of customer who would select a couple of electronic items from the brochures straight away, spends lavishly in the first month in hope for some easy installment plan.

 Let’s say the customer earns a monthly salary of Rs.50K, and he agrees to a monthly payment plan of Rs.
 10K.
 Things go right in the first few months unless his own monthly expense swells beyond Rs.
 40K.

 He has two options, either borrow money from someone or use the available credit limit on the card for buying grocery with a self-promise of paying back the additionally used limit in the next month.

 Here start the bad days when more bills come in the next month putting your expenses at a peak.

 For credit card bills he has another option, pays the minimum amount and forgets about the rest.
 This is the trap.
 He ends up paying the markups only, and it goes like this for a couple of months before he is declared a defaulter.

 Soon as the stage approaches, the bank’s recovery department comes into action and spoils the whole experience with many lessons to learn.

-In some cases, customer and bank talk and reach an agreement for the recovery of principal amount and the markup.
+In some cases, customer and bank talk and reach an agreement for the recovery of the principal amount and the markup.
 However, in many cases, the customer flees, and the bank put the unrecovered amount in the non-performing loan.

 However, it is interesting to know that bank is very seldom on the receiving end and recovers the principal loan amount before such stage arrives, and the poor customer only has to vanish for the markup amount.

 I would not say keeping a credit card is a bad idea.
 However, there is always a smart way to spend through your card.
-In my upcoming article, I will try to explain few smart ways to use your credit card.
+In my upcoming article, I will try to explain a few smart ways to use your credit card.